graeter-group/sith/doc/modules/bash_rsts_doc/workflow.rst

         -c  run in cluster (see the documentation of the installation of sith -execute 'sith doc' in your terminal-)
         -i  <index1,index2> indexes of the atoms to use for increasing the distance.
-            If these indices are not given and the molecule is an amino acid defined in a pdb, the CH3 atoms of the ACE and NME residues are chosen.
+            If this flag is not used and 'molecule' (flag -m) is a pdb, indexes 1 and 2 will correspond to the CH3 atoms in ACE and NME residues defined in the pdb if they exist.
         -l  <xc,base=bmk,6-31+g> evel of DFT theory.
         -m  <molecule> definition of the molecule (xyz, pdb, ...).
         -M  <method=0> Index of stretching method.
 To see the options, use